paraccoli/Password-Manager/README.md

 ## Security Notes
 - This application uses Fernet encryption to protect your passwords.
 - Keep your master password secure and don't forget it.
 If you lose your master password, you won't be able to access any of your stored passwords.
 - This tool is intended for personal use.
-Consider using tools with more advanced security measures to manage susceptible information.
+You should consider using tools with more advanced security measures to manage susceptible information.

 ## **作成者 Developer**